 This course covers the fundamentals of mathematical methods in finance.
 After providing a background in Stochastic Calculus, it considers the study of financial derivatives.
-Fixed income instruments, derivative pricing in discrete and continuous time, including Black-Scholes formulation, American, Exotic and Futures derivatives.
-Elements of Portfolio Management and Capital Asset Pricing Model are taken into account.
+Fixed income instruments, derivative pricing in discrete and continuous time, including Black-Scholes formulation, American and Exotic options are considered.
+Elements of Portfolio Management and Capital Asset Pricing Model are also taken into account.
 1 Credit